AstraZeneca cancer pipeline seen as draw for Pfizer

-LONDON Pfizer Inc may come back to bid for British drug company AstraZeneca Plc after its reported 60 billion pound ($101 billion) takeover approach was rejected, since a deal could make sense for the U.S. pharmaceuticals giant as it seeks to build up its cancer franchise.
+LONDON, April 21 Pfizer may come back to bid for British drug company AstraZeneca after its reported 60 billion pound ($101 billion) takeover approach was rejected, since a deal could make sense for the U.S. pharmaceuticals giant as it seeks to build up its cancer franchise.

-In addition to adding promising - though still risky - experimental medicines known as immunotherapy's that boost the body's immune system to fight tumors, acquiring AstraZeneca could also generate significant cost savings, according to industry analysts.
+In addition to adding promising - though still risky - experimental medicines known as immunotherapies that boost the body's immune system to fight tumours, acquiring AstraZeneca could also generate significant cost savings, according to industry analysts.

 As a result, a deal at around a 25 percent premium to the current share price funded by cash, cheap debt and some stock could boost Pfizer earnings immediately, they believe.